fczuardi/pgsm2012/www/wp-content/plugins/jquery-colorbox/README.md

 Donate link: http://www.techotronic.de/donate/
 Tags: jquery, colorbox, lightbox, images, pictures, photos, gallery, javascript, overlay, nextgen gallery, nextgen-gallery, image, picture, photo, media, slideshow, ngg, mu
 Requires at least: 2.8
 Tested up to: 3.4
-Stable tag: 4.4.1
+Stable tag: 4.6

 Adds Colorbox/Lightbox functionality to images, grouped by post or page.
 Works for WordPress and NextGEN galleries.
 Comes with different themes.

 ## Description ##

 A Colorbox/Lightbox plugin for Wordpress.

 jQuery Colorbox features 11 themes from which you can choose.
 See [my website](http://www.techotronic.de/plugins/jquery-colorbox/theme-screenshots/).
 Works out-of-the-box with WordPress Galleries and [NextGEN Gallery](http://wordpress.org/extend/plugins/nextgen-gallery/)! (choose no effect in NextGEN settings)

 When adding an image to a post or page, usually a thumbnail is inserted and linked to the image in original size.
 All images in posts and pages can be displayed in a Lightbox/colorbox when the thumbnail is clicked.
 Images are grouped as galleries when linked in the same post or page.
 Groups can be displayed in a slideshow within the Lightbox/colorbox.

 Individual images can be excluded by adding a special CSS class.

 jQuery Colorbox can also open linked content (external as well as inline) in a Lightbox/Colorbox.

 Go to the [plugin page](http://www.techotronic.de/plugins/jquery-colorbox/) for demo pages.

 For more information visit the [FAQ](http://wordpress.org/extend/plugins/jquery-colorbox/faq/).
 If you have questions or problems, feel free to write an entry at [the jQuery Colorbox WordPress.org forum](http://wordpress.org/tags/jquery-colorbox?forum_id=10)

 **Localization**

 * Arabic (`ar`) by [Modar Soos](http://www.photokeens.com)
 * Belorussian (`be_BY`) Marcis G.
 * Bosnian (`bs_BA`) by Vedran Jurincic
+* Bulgarian (`bg_BG`) by [Nikolay Zaynelov](http://nikolay.zaynelov.com)
 * Simplified Chinese (`zh_CN`) by [Lucas Ho](http://tech.yiandya.com/)
 * Danish (`da_DK`) by Michael Bering Petersen
 * Dutch (`nl_NL`) by [Richard van Laak](http://nl.linkedin.com/pub/richard-laak/b/b21/672)